angusmccloud/slalompets-api/README.md

-Purpose of this project: provide an easy way to create a Slack Slash Command that references a set of images and randomly sends one back to your command.
+Purpose of this project: provide an easy way to create a Slack Slash Command that references a set of images and randomly sends one back to your command, and give you an easy way to add more images to the possible ones to pull from.

 After cloning the repository and doing an NPM Install: